GitHubAgneska/HRNET-app/roadmap.md

             - purpose: 'unobtrusively add a datetimepicker, datepicker or timepicker dropdown to your forms.
 It's easy to customize options'
             - original code: https://github.com/xdan/datetimepicker/blob/bb372ec424ca4cbdac75d79c7df8368b9bd1a52a/jquery.datetimepicker.js
             - more info: https://xdsoft.net/jqplugins/datetimepicker/
-            - lines of code : > 2700  - no jsdoc/ comments
+            - lines of code : > 2700  - jsdoc: no / comments: no
             - complexity: quite complex due to the many available options / no jsdoc
             - options currently in use in original hrnet codebase:
             - reported issues from current hrnet implem: can be slow & unresponsive